katholiek-onderwijs-vlaanderen/sri-client/README.md

 which is an array of resources with a period. array can also be an array of hrefs that is expanded.
 * **getNonAbolishedResources(arrayOfResources, referenceDateString):**  returns a new array with only the resources that are not abolished on the referenceDateString (getNow() if dateString is null) from array, which is an array of resources with a period. array can also be an array of hrefs that is expanded.
-* **onStartDateSet(newStartDate, oldStartDate, dependencies, batch):** updates the startDate of all dependencies (which is an array of objects with a period that have a dependency to the resource with a new startDate) with the same startDate as the oldStartDate to the newStartDate and adds this resource to the batch.
-If the resource is already present in the batch array it will not add it but update the body of the existing batch object.
-* **onEndDateSet(newEndDate, oldEndDate, dependencies, batch):** updates the endDate of all dependencies (which is an array of objects with a period that have a dependency to the resource with a new endDate) with the same endDate as the oldEndDate to the newEndDate and adds this resource to the batch.
+* **manageDateChanges(resource, options, sriClient):** manages the date changes for the given resource using the given sriClient.
+The options are:
+  * oldStartDate: the old startDate of the resource before it was updated.
+  * oldEndDate: the old endDate of the resource before it was updated.
-If the resource is already present in the batch array it will not add it but update the body of the existing batch object.
+  * batch: a batch array.
+All references to this resource that should be updated as well will be added to this batch array.
+If a depending resource is already present in the batch, it will update the body of that batch element.
+  * properties: an array of strings containing the property names of the resource that have a period which should be updated together with the main period of the resource.
+  * references: an array of objects (or one object) with configuration to find the other resources referencing this resource and by consequence should have their period updated as well.
+The configuration has the following properties:
+    * alias: not required but if you add an alias, the function will return an object with the given alias as a property which contains the referencing resources that are updates as well.
+If there was no period change the returned object is null.
+    * href: the path on which the referencing resources can be found.
+    * property: the property name/parameter name of the referencing resource pointing to the given resource.
+    * commonReference: If a referencing resource is not referencing directly to the given resource but they are related to each other because they are referencing to the same resource.
+For example for the educationalprogrammedetails/locations which have to keep up to date with the organisationalunits/locations referencing the same phisicalLocation (and the same organisational unit).
+    * parameters: optional parameters to filter on the references.
+    * options: an options object that will be passed on as a parameter to the sriClient.getAll function.

 ## address-utils ##